near/docs/docs/2.build/1.chain-abstraction/multichain-gas-relayer/run-relayer.md

 ### Basic whitelist

-This is a config for a basic relayer that covers gas for user transactions to interact with a whitelisted set of contracts
+This is a configuration for a basic relayer that covers gas for user transactions to interact with a whitelisted set of contracts
 - [`basic_whitelist.toml`](https://github.com/near/pagoda-relayer-rs/blob/main/examples/configs/basic_whitelist.toml)

 ### Redis

-This is a config for a relayer that covers gas for user transactions up to a allowance specified in Redis to interact with a whitelisted set of contracts.
+This is a configuration for a relayer that covers gas for user transactions up to a allowance specified in Redis to interact with a whitelisted set of contracts.
 - Allowances are on a per-account id basis and on signup (account creation in Redis and on-chain) an OAuth token is required to help with sybil resistance
 - [`redis.toml`](https://github.com/near/pagoda-relayer-rs/blob/main/examples/configs/redis.toml)

 ### FastAuth

-This is a config for use if you intend to integrate with [FastAuth SDK](../fastauth-sdk.md)
+This is a configuration for use if you intend to integrate with [FastAuth SDK](../fastauth-sdk.md)
 - It covers gas for user transactions up to a allowance specified in Redis to interact with a whitelisted set of contracts.
 - Allowances are on a per-account id basis and on signup (account creation in Redis and on-chain) an OAuth token is required to help with sybil resistance
 - This also makes use of a shared storage functionality on the Near Social DB contract